dadan-io/react-sdk-sample/README.md

-# Dadan Sdk CDN
+# React Dadan Extension

-A lightweight JavaScript library for checking, validating, and manipulating Google Dadan Extension.
+A lightweight React component for checking, validating, and manipulating Google Dadan Extension.

 ## How It Works ?